Can You Mix Bleach And Baking Soda For Cleaning?

 • 5.
 Apply the paste on any grimy or discolored surface and wait for 15 mins

 • 6.
-Use a scrubbing sponge to wipe the paste away as a scrub in a circular motion
+Use a scrubbing sponge to wipe the paste away a scrub in a circular motion

 • 7.
 Clean as you would regularly, and your bath or toilet will stay white and sparkly